-It's a good way to start a new exercise
+It is a good way to start a new exercise

 program.
 In three minutes you have a simple measure of how fit you are.

-Conversely, the less fit you are, and thus should start your exercise program more gently, the longer it will take your heart rate to return to normal after exercise.
+Conversely, the less fit you are, and thus should start your program more gently, the longer it will take your heart rate to return to normal after exercise.

 Health care is about benefits versus risks.
 There is no sense in starting a vigorous exercise program if it could give you a heart attack, right?